Bettina SwiggerContributor to Issues & Ideas

 After graduating from college with a degree in Comparative Literature, Bettina acted as manager of the Colorado College Summer Festival of the Arts from 2003-2007.
-During her tenure as manager of the Festival of the Arts, Bettina formed new collaborations, embraced interdisciplinary arts partnerships, and cemented new community efforts.
 As a musician (she considers herself a rank amateur), she has played viola in community orchestras, string quartets and rock’n’roll bands.
 She coordinated a Colorado Springs citywide celebration of Mozart’s 250th birthday in 2006, which included the installation of a permanent mural celebrating Mozart in downtown Colorado Springs.
 Bettina served as the first executive director of COPPeR, the Cultural Office of the Pikes Peak Region.
 While she was there, she curated a local music showcase CD and performance series called The Sounds of the Pikes Peak Region in collaboration with KRCC.

-You can find Bettina at concerts and performing arts events all around the Central Coast or at the beach with her dog, Annyong.
-She is really, really excited to be hosting KCBX In Concert.
-Really.
+You can find Bettina at concerts and performing arts events all around the Central Coast or enjoying the great outdoors in beautiful natural locations throughout our region.
 She would like to be Nina Totenberg when she grows up.